-The concept of harm reduction was re-invented in the early 1980s during the beginning of the HIV epidemic when healthcare workers started to provide clean syringes to people who inject drugs (PWID) rather than solely trying to achieve abstinence.2
+The concept of harm reduction was re-invented in the early 1980s at the beginning of the HIV epidemic when healthcare workers started to provide clean syringes to people who inject drugs (PWID) rather than solely trying to achieve abstinence.3

-Since then, there has been widespread support for harm reduction programmes as a component of the response to the HIV epidemic as well as other illicit drug use epidemics, with a wide range of initiatives implemented to date.3 2
+Since then, there has been slow but steady progress in support for harm reduction programmes as a component of the response to the HIV epidemic as well as other illicit drug use epidemics, with a wide range of initiatives implemented to date.4 5

-However, of the 158 countries that report drug use, only 91 of them included forms of harm reduction in their national policies in 2013.4
+Of the 158 countries that report drug use, only 88 of them explicitly reference harm reduction in their national policies (56%).6